trackmania-rl/tmrl/README.md

 ### Remote training architecture:

-`tmrl` is based on a client-server framework on the model of [Ray RLlib](https://docs.ray.io/en/latest/rllib.html).
+`tmrl` is built with [tlspyo](https://github.com/MISTLab/tls-python-object).
-Our client-server architecture is not secured yet and it is not meant to compete with Ray, but it is much simpler to modify in order to implement ad-hoc pipelines and works on both Windows and Linux.
+Its client-server architecture is similar to [Ray RLlib](https://docs.ray.io/en/latest/rllib.html).
+`tmrl` is not meant to compete with Ray, but it is much simpler to adapt in order to implement ad-hoc pipelines, and works on both Windows and Linux.

-We collect training samples from several rollout workers, typically several computers and/or robots.
+`tmrl` collects training samples from several rollout workers (typically several computers and/or robots).
 Each rollout worker stores its collected samples in a local buffer, and periodically sends this replay buffer to the central server.
 Periodically, each rollout worker also receives new policy weights from the central server and updates its policy network.